30-Day Public Comment Period

 Hopewell Hill is very well known to those who have driven on Highway 47 in Warren County over the years.
 Sharp curves and a lack of shoulders made many feel the road was extremely unsafe.
 MoDOT recently closed Highway 47 at Hopewell Hill to traffic temporarily as work was done to complete the new 3/4 mile section of the route.
 The new section of MO 47 has 11′ wide lanes with 4′ paved shoulders.
 The existing 12 curves have been softened to 3 curves.
 BRPC Program Coordinator Chuck Eichmeyer drives this stretch of highway to get to work.
-Click on the photo below to see a driver’s view of the “new” Hopewell Hill.
+Click on the photo below to see a video of a driver’s view of the “new” Hopewell Hill.

 In an effort to keep BRPC’s membership up to date with projects on which staff members are working and activities for the region, we have decided to publish a newsletter.
 Initial plans are to publish it monthly; however, we will evaluate the process and make adjustments as deemed necessary.
 We hope you find it to be informative!
 Please feel free to share your thoughts.